Mexico 14-Day Itinerary (2 weeks)

 • 19:00 — Dinner at El Sueño, Puebla

-Transport: Car rental for the Cholula day trip, plus walking in local market areas.
+Transport: Taxi, bus, or rental car for the Cholula day trip, plus walking in local market areas.

 Day 9: San Cristobal de las Casas (arrival and historic walk)